Geometry

 For AR projects, keeping polygon count below 100,000 is recommended.

-Simplify modifier – Use the Simplify modifier to reduce polygon count while maintaining the overall shape of the object.
+Simplify modifier – Use the to reduce polygon count while maintaining the overall shape of the object.
 Note that very high-polygon models may cause the browser tab to become unresponsive.

 Remove internal or hidden geometry – Some models may contain internal geometry or objects that are not visible.
 These should be removed or hidden to reduce complexity.

-Weld disconnected parts – In Geometry edit mode, use the Weld tool to merge disconnected parts into a single mesh.
+Weld disconnected parts – In Geometry edit mode, use the to merge disconnected parts into a single mesh.
 This helps simplify and optimize the model.